Postgraduate Course: Comparative Analysis of Social and Public Policy (PGSP11104)

 b.
 Outline content

+Two sessions are devoted to quantitative and qualitative aspects of comparative research.
 We contrast macrosocial and micro-social data, within-country analysis and cross-country comparisons.
 We reflect on regression analysis with small and large samples and associated problems/opportunities as well as the question of validity in cross-country comparisons and how one might investigate cross-cultural comparability using statistical techniques.

 c.
 Student Learning experience

 The course consists of 10 two-hour weekly sessions.
 From week 2 onwards, sessions will be divided in an interactive lecture input and group/class discussions.
 For the latter students are expected to have read and prepared relevant readings each week.

 ||Other requirements|| None